genevaers/User-Documentation/docs/AdvancedFeatures/OverviewViews.md

 Here is a quick summary of the tasks that need to be completed to define a view.
 See [Create Views](./MetaData/CreateView.md) and [Create Summary Views](./MetaData/CreateSummaryView.md) for a detailed descriptions.

-1) Select the kind of view you want; extract only, sorted and summarised, delimited output, a report, and create a view with the required options.
+1) Select the kind of view you want; detailed, sorted and summarised, delimited output, a report.
+[Create a view](./MetaData/CreateView.md) with the required options.
 2) Define the inputs - see [Input and Output](./OverviewInputOutput.md) and [Create LR, LF, PF metatdata.](./MetaData/CreateLRLFPFs.md).
 3) Define the output record format by defining columns - see [Column Assignment](./ColumnLogic.md) and [Data Types](./MetaData/DataTypes.md).
 4) If lookups are required, define the Lookup paths [Overview of lookup paths](./OverviewLookupPaths.md) and [Create Lookup Paths](./MetaData/CreateLookupPath.md).